 It works fantastically well and absolutely saved our cat from starvation.
 It looks cool too.
 One of our best buys in a long time.
 Around £70.

-If the price is just too steep for you, other options include a mini oil-free radiator.
-These are slower to heat up than a fan heater, but safe to leave on under most conditions, so you could come back to a warm campervan or caravan after a walk or trip to the pub.
-The baby Dimplex radiator is one of the best and has a 700W output.
+Slower to heat up than a fan heater, but safe to leave on under most conditions, so you could come back to a warm campervan or caravan after a walk or trip to the pub.
+The baby Dimplex radiator is the best because it’s oil-free, so lighter and with no risk of spills.
+It has a 700W output and the thermostat works really well.
 Around £55.

-For a pretty option, have a look at the PTC Anna fan heaters – slim and stylish with a choice of 700 and 1200W output, plus tip-over protection.
+For a pretty fan heater option, have a look at the PTC Anna fan heaters – slim and stylish with a choice of 700 and 1200W output, plus tip-over protection.
 They come in a range of colours too.
-Around £60.
+Around £65.

-Forgive the vanity, but if you can’t live without straight hair when camping or campervanning, then you might need the Glamoriser straighteners – that’s because they’re cordless, sturdy, lightweight and they work well.
+Forgive the vanity, but if you can’t live without straight hair when camping or campervanning, then you might need some straighteners you can recharge – cordless, sturdy, lightweight and hot enough.

 After using a Waeco fridge for a couple of years, we were excited to try this new range.
 We tested the CFX28, which is a good size for a couple on a long trip.
 For a family, though, the CFX35 (32-litre) is probably a better size.
 Both have a flat top, positive close, sturdy carrying handle and a divider for the internal wire basket to make things stay in place.
 They’re tall enough for bottles (unless you place them at the sides because the lip of the lid comes down inside a little), and also have a digital display for temperature (set from below freezing to fridge temperature or higher), USB charging port and interior light.
 Not cheap (from £450 upwards), but essential for long European summers because they stay at the temperature you want whatever the sun is doing!
 Use it as a spare fridge at home to justify the cost!